andy-tomkinson/japanimaniacs/_posts/2018-09-26-hiroshima-and-kurashiki.markdown

 ![people]({{site.baseurl}}assets/File159.jpg){:class="img-responsive"}

-We are offered a ride on a man pulled chariot which we pass.
+We are offered a ride on a man pulled chariot (i.e. a rickshaw) which we pass.

 We get tickets for some canal punting fun.
 It's very popular.
 We have 2 hours + to kill until it's our turn.
 ![canal]({{site.baseurl}}assets/File158.jpg){:class="img-responsive"}